CS

 Feature Showdown

-The Ford Mustang features a 13.2-inch touchscreen paired with a 12.4-inch digital dash, while the Subaru BRZ gets a 8-inch display.
+The Ford Mustang features a 13.2-inch touchscreen paired with a 12.4-inch digital dash, while the Subaru BRZ gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Ford Mustang stands out with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats, ventilated seats, Bang & Olufsen audio and ambient lighting that you will not find on the Subaru BRZ.
 The Subaru BRZ counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.